Which sections would you like to include in your PDF download?

 He is often instructed in matters involving new or difficult points of law, arising out of retained /assimilated EU law including the EU VAT Directives or construction of UK legislation.
 He also has acumen advising on more everyday situations and problems.

 He regularly represents clients in VAT cases in the specialist tax tribunal, where he brings to bear great his specialist experience and expertise, and skills cross-examining witnesses initially developed outside the tax area across a wide range of civil litigation.
 He is experienced in litigation involving questions of fact requiring the ability to handle extensive evidence (documents and witnesses).

 Peter is a regular advocate in cases which require further appeals to the Upper Tribunal and Court of Appeal, often in high value, legally complex cases.

 In addition Peter often represents clients in judicial reviews involving HMRC, including equal treatment cases and human rights cases.
 Civil actions against HMRC in the High Court, and some criminal defence work involving VAT, have also featured in Peter’s practice.

-Peter has experience in excise cases (including a 10 day excise hearing before the First-tier Tribunal, representing a duty guarantor, in 2010).
+Peter has experience in excise cases (including a 10 day excise hearing before the First-tier Tribunal, representing a duty guarantor).
 He has advised on Insurance Premium Tax and appeared in IPT appeals.
 He has also dealt with stamp duty/SDRT.